-This is a post about dealing with the first trimester of pregnancy, which can be particularly trying — extreme fatigue, nausea, and all while trying to keep your “situation” on the QT in case of miscarriage.
-(Pictured.)
+This is a post about working through your first trimester of pregnancy, which can be particularly trying — extreme fatigue, nausea, and all while trying to keep your “situation” on the QT in case of miscarriage.

 But I suppose I should make a mini-announcement regarding some personal news in Katland.
 First, some hints: I’m on my third bra size since December.
 I haven’t enjoyed a martini, or deli meats, or zippers, in a long, long time.
 Lately, I’m having trouble falling asleep because someone keeps kicking me.
 The news, if you’re not with me yet: My husband and I are expecting our first child later this summer.
 Why yes, we are terrified; thanks for asking.